lonyelon/rdiary/README.md

 ## How to use

-You need to export the `DIARY_DIR` environment variable to specify the directory where the files will go, for example:
+You need to export the `RDIARY_DIARY_DIR` environment variable to specify the directory where the files will go, for example:

 ```sh
 export RDIARY_DIARY_DIR=~/Documents/diary